bl-aire/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. Clean Emacs: Deletes all files in the current working directory that end with the character ~.
 17. Tree: Creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
  18. Commas: Lists all the files and directories of the current directory, separated by commas (,).
+19. School.mgc: Contains a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.